GustGon/I.A.Python/README.md

 - Traveler problem algorithm;
 - Best robot path algorithm by Manhatam or Heuclidian distance;
-- Jogo da velha inteligente com 1 rede neural; (Incompleto)
+- Hash game with 1 neural network; ( not finished )